 Are you also interested in using a 3D printer to turn your idea into reality?
 We are happy to assist you.
 Feel free to drink a cup of coffee with us to discuss the possibilities.

-Make it concrete with a prototype
+Make the innovation plan concrete with a prototype

-Start with a program of requirements (and wishes)
+Start with requirements (and wishes)

 Alone you go fast; together you get further

 It is only natural that you would prefer to carry out this project with your own people.
 After all, engineers get joy out of thinking up new products.
 However, if there is insufficient knowledge of electronics and connectivity in the department, working with a specialized party might be a better idea.

 Innovating is not an exact science.
 Planning, budget and outcomes cannot be predicted.
 A large proportion of ideas, tests or initiatives will “fail”.
 But that doesn’t make anything go wrong.
 Failure only happens if you don’t learn anything from the idea or process.
 Because that knowledge provides new insight for the next innovations.
 You can only speak of “failure” if you let ideas be stifled by lack of courage.
 Then you lose the energy and enthusiasm of everyone involved.
 The chance of a new innovation is minimal.
 So make sure your organization learns from the things that went well, but also from the things that did not.

 Also, dare to spread your opportunities.
 If your innovation strategy depends on a golden egg, you can’t let it fail emotionally.
 So then you definitely go too long and too far, even if it turns out that it doesn’t work.
 Such a big bruise damages innovation capacity grandly.
 Get going with several innovations at once.
 Test early and on a small scale, so that losses are small and you dare to ‘fail’.